This is a personal proof-of-concept project. It is not intended for production use. Please refrain from using it.

 Agents investigate.

-Sentry and Datadog show you an error after it happened, from telemetry you had to wire up, and each stops at its own layer.
-Upliftr's agents do the opposite: they drive your real app, reproduce the failure on demand, and follow it across the UI, the API, and the exact backend line, then hand back the cause and the fix.
-Active, not passive, and read-only, so they never change your systems.
+Sentry and Datadog show you an error after it happened, from telemetry you had to wire up.
+Upliftr's agents reproduce the failure on demand and follow it across the UI, the API, and the exact backend line.
+Active, not passive — and read-only.

 UI: what the user hit